The Witcher: Short stories

-The Witcher Saga and Season of Storms
+The Witcher Saga and prequels

 With the positive reader reception to his short stories, Sapkowski decided to write a fantasy saga.
 He claimed that Polish publishers at the time believed only Anglo-Saxon fantasy authors were worth publishing and that Polish writers of the genre were too risky.
 SuperNowa were the only publisher willing to take the risk, and "Now everybody envies" them.
 For the saga, the author expanded on the story he used for "A Question of Price" and "Sword of Destiny".
 Blood of Elves, the first novel in The Witcher Saga, was published in 1994.
 The story focuses on Geralt of Rivia and Ciri, who are linked by destiny.
 Ciri, princess of a recently conquered country and a pawn of international politics, becomes a witcher-in-training.
 Geralt is drawn into a whirlwind of events in his attempts to protect her.

 Three more novels quickly followed at a pace of one a year; Time of Contempt (1995), Baptism of Fire (1996), and The Tower of the Swallow (1997).
 The fifth and final installment, The Lady of the Lake, was published in 1999.

 After 14 years, Sapkowski released Season of Storms in 2013.
 Set between short stories included in The Last Wish, it is a standalone prequel to The Witcher Saga.
 In 2020, Sapkowski stated that he had "some plans" for a new entry in The Witcher, but "My future plans are vague, nothing is fixed yet".
+On 29 November 2024, the ninth installment of the series — Crossroads of Ravens — was published in Poland.
+The book is a prequel to both the Witcher Saga and the short stories and describes Geralt as a young and inexperienced witcher shortly after completing his training in Kaer Morhen.